Analysis of the world panorama of blueberry production

 The Netherlands: Blueberry harvest started cautiously, there are also good berries from Serbia on the market

-The Moroccan blueberry season has been qualitatively good.
-“Pricing was very high for the first few weeks.
-But starting week 15/16, we saw a generous price decline in the market with the arrival of the Spanish season and higher Moroccan volumes.
-Spain has had a long season, so these berries were more spread out than expected.
-In short, two beautiful windows that have worked without problems”, concludes a Dutch importer.
-Portugal started the season from week 21/22.
-“This season has been very difficult when it comes to quality.
-Portuguese growers still expect to receive very high prices as in the past.
+The Moroccan blueberry season has been qualitatively good. «Pricing was very high during the first weeks.
+But starting week 15/16, we saw a generous price decrease in the market with the arrival of the Spanish season and higher Moroccan volumes.
+Spain has had a long season, so these berries were more distributed than expected.
+In short, two beautiful windows that have worked without problems,” concludes a Dutch importer.
+Portugal started the season from week 21/22. «This season has been very difficult in terms of quality.
+Portuguese producers still expect to receive very high prices as in the past.
 Unfortunately, we have to conclude that many Portuguese producers, fortunately not all, cannot guarantee their quality and therefore this quality does not correspond to the prices they demand.

 Belgium: the share of organic blueberries continues to increase

-The blueberry season has started in Belgium.
-“The demand for Belgian blueberries is good.
-We see that not everyone has switched to the local product yet, but sales are going well,” says a Belgian trader.
-“After some anxiety due to unexpected frosts and a dry March, the quality turns out to be excellent.
-We are already on a good run and started almost 2 weeks earlier than last year.
-In addition, the prices are at a correct level, so we will be satisfied if they continue throughout the season."
+The blueberry season has started in Belgium. «The demand for Belgian blueberries is good.
+We see that not everyone has yet switched to local products, but sales are going well,” says a Belgian merchant.
+“After some anxiety due to unexpected frosts and dry March, the quality turns out to be excellent.
+We are already on a good streak and started almost 2 weeks earlier than last year.
+In addition, the prices are at a correct level, so we will be satisfied if they continue throughout the season.”

 “As far as organic blueberries are concerned, we are entering very large volumes,” he continues. «For us, it is around 20 percent of all production and the demand for the organic product continues to increase every year in Belgium.
 The quality is also good again, which is why more and more retailers are putting them on their shelves.” «